abhiramasonny/Challenges/Robotics/README.md

 ## Fib iteratively

-The iterative method involves using a loop to compute the Fibonacci series, unlike the recursive method which repeatedly calls itself.
+The iterative method involves using a loop to compute the Fibonacci series, unlike the recursive method which repeatedly calls itself (sids idea).

 1. **init** two variables, `a` and `b`, to represent the first two fib nums (`0`, `1`).
 2. **loop** from `2` to `n`: